Wrongful Death Lawyers Indianapolis, IN

 Dedicated team of lawyers gives you the help you need

 There’s nothing worse than losing someone close to you, especially if that person died due to someone else’s negligence.
 When you need to take legal action against the responsible parties, call upon a wrongful death attorney in Indianapolis.
-Our experienced attorneys, Don Ward and Charlie Ward, of Ward & Ward Law Firm, hold individuals, businesses and organizations accountable for their actions or negligence.
+Our experienced attorneys, Don Ward and Charlie Ward, of Ward & Ward Personal Injury Lawyers, hold individuals, businesses and organizations accountable for their actions or negligence.
 After a wrongful death, don’t hesitate to give us a call.

 Common causes of wrongful death in Indiana